hotio/website/includes/annotations.md

 18. If you want to use container hostnames to connect to other containers within a bridge network, you'll have to use `--hostname` and use `container-name.internal` or `container-name.vpn`.
 Currently `.vpn` is a non existing TLD, but that can change in the future.
 The TLD `.internal` should become the standard for internal networks, so it's the safest choice.

 19. This will start Privoxy on the default port 8118 when set to `true`.
 By default Privoxy is not exposed on the LAN, so if you need that, you'll have to add `VPN_EXPOSE_PORTS_ON_LAN=8118/tcp,8118/udp`.

+20. This is almost never needed, only in very rare cases (mostly when using PIA).